 What Is Internet of Medical Things (IoMT) Security?

 IoMT security is the combined cybersecurity defense mechanisms and strategy that protect against cyberattacks targeting connected medical devices.
 IoMT security can be understood as a cybersecurity strategy and protection mechanism that safeguards against the possibility of cyberattacks that target Internet of Medical Things (IoMT) devices which are connected to a healthcare network.
 IoMT security is also sometimes referred to as medical IoT Security.

-The Internet of Things (IoT) can mean different “things” to different industries.
-Broadly speaking, any object or device connected over the internet and powered with the ability to collect, transfer and analyze data over a network can be labeled a “thing” in the emerging digital ecosystem known as IoT.
+The Internet of Things (IoT) can have a variety of meanings in different industries.
+Any internet-connected device with the ability to collect, transfer, and analyze data over a network is a “thing” in the IoT ecosystem.

 IoMT Adoption Is Accelerating

 - The global internet of things in healthcare market was valued at $113.75 billion in 2019 and is expected to reach $332.67 billion by 2027, registering a CAGR of 13.20% 2020-20271.

 IoMT adoption is accelerating as connected devices have become prevalent in healthcare.
 As IoMT technology evolves, it will continue extending beyond the walls of clinics and hospitals.